Invariant Differential Forms on Complexes of Graphs and Feynman Integrals: Outer motive and canonical motivic periods of graphs

 Note that the face maps increase the cohomological degree by one and correspond to boundary maps in cohomology.
-One could take the direct limit of the graph motives with respect to \eqref{motface} to define an ind-motive of all graphs.
+Define the ind-motive of all graphs (resp.~of bounded genus) to be a limit of the graph motives with respect to \eqref{motface} and \eqref{mottau}: